India's 4 labor laws: How to stay compliant

 More transparent wage structures and higher social security contributions

-- At present, Indian states determine minimum wages, which means that for the same job, different minimum wages apply in different states.
+- Previously, Indian states determined minimum wages, which meant that for the same job, different minimum wages applied in different states.
 The Wage Code solves this problem by mandating a ‘floor wage’.
 According to the law, the government has to fix different floor wages.
 The state governments then fix the actual minimum wages, which cannot be lower than the floor wage fixed by the central government.
 Less discrepancy and more transparent.

-- Another important change is that the basic wage should be at least 50 percent of the total gross wage of an employee.
-Currently, companies give between 25 and 50 percent of the gross wage as basic wage, and the rest is allowances.
-This new rule will not only force many companies to review their pay structures, but will also increase employers’ social security contributions.
+- The code also dictates that the basic wage should be at least 50 percent of the total gross wage of an employee.
+This rule forces companies to increase employers’ social security contributions.

 - Finally, the Wage Code stipulates that men, women and other gender identities should receive the same pay for the same position or a similar amount of work.